-- Place the spinach, cheese, cream cheese, and cumin into a food processor.
+- Place the spinach, cheese, cream cheese, and cumin in a food processor or blender.
 Blend until smooth, stopping to scrape down the sides of the bowl as needed.

 - Spread a thin layer of the spinach mixture onto 2 of the slices of bread.
 (You may have leftovers.)
 Add the second bread slices on top to make a sandwich.
 Add a thin coat of butter to the outside of each sandwich.

 - Warm a skillet over medium heat.
 When warm, cook each sandwich for 2-3 minutes per side or until warmed through and melty.